This Azure article will discuss the easiest approach to creating a Function App in Azure using Azure Portal.

 Test Azure Function In Portal

-Now you can test the function if it is working as expected.
+Now, you can test the function to see if it works as expected.
 Click on the Test/Run button to test the function.

-Then on the Input window, select the POST method, you can change the name parameter value in the Body and then click on the Run button.
+Then, on the Input window, select the POST method; you can change the name parameter value in the Body and click the Run button.

-Now you can see, that we got the output and the HTTP response code as expected.
+You can see that we got the output and the HTTP response code as expected.

-Now I have just changed the name parameter value from Azure to Raj and then clicked on the run button.
+I just changed the name parameter value from Azure to Raj and clicked the run button.

 Now what we will do is we will test this function App in the Postman app.
 So click on the Get function URL button from the top.